damianhakert/damianhakert.github.io/source/handbook/marketing/design/index.html.md

 The prioritization of design projects is based on the [company goals](/handbook/marketing/#focus-for-q3-and-q4) as defined in the marketing handbook.
 If a proposed project directly effects one or several of these goals it is deemed a high priority.
 In addition to our company goals, priority is also based on Design's quarterly [OKRs](/handbook/marketing/#okrs).

 Any design requests that do not fall in line with the company goals or Design OKRs will be given a lower priority and factored in as time allows.

+## Design touchpoints

+The Design team has a rather wide reach and plays a big part in almost all marketing efforts.
+Design touchpoints range from the [GitLab website](about.gitlab.com) to print collateral, swag, and business cards.

+### Web & Digital
+- Redesign, updates, and maintenance of the [GitLab website](about.gitlab.com)
+- Landing pages (campaigns and feature marketing)
+- Swag shop (shop design and new swag)
+- Presentation decks
+- Infographics & diagrams for releases, documentation, blog posts, etc.
+- Web advertisements for webcasts, new features, partnerships, etc.

+### Field Design & Branding
+- Conference booth design
+- Banners
+- Swag (t-shirts, socks, stickers)
+- Event-specific slide decks
+- Business cards